isabella232/mobile-services.es-ES/help/ios/configuration/json-config/json-config.md

 * **coopUnsafe**

-   For Device Co-op members who require this value be set to `true`, you need to work with the Co-op team to request a deny list flag on your Device Co-op account.
+   For Device Co-op members who require this value be set to `true`, you need to work with the Co-op team to request a blocklist flag on your Device Co-op account.
 No existe una ruta de autoservicio que permita habilitar estos indicadores.

    Recuerde la información siguiente: